bneidlinger/RobotWars/RobotWars_app_code.md

         // --- START: Loadout Properties ---
         this.localStorageKey = 'robotWarsLoadouts';
         // --- END: Loadout Properties ---
+        this.testGameActive = false; // Track if a test game is running client-side (Might be useful later)

         if (!this.game || !this.network) {
              console.error("Controls initialized without valid game or network reference!");